-Therefore, the simple moving average for 1st 10 days will be as follows,
+Therefore, the simple MA for 1st 10 days will be as follows,

-The moving average for 1st 10 days will be –
+The MA for 1st 10 days will be –

-Therefore, the simple moving average for 11th day will be as follows,
+Therefore, the simple MA for the 11th day will be as follows:

-Similarly, we can calculate the moving average for remaining days
+Similarly, we can calculate the moving average for the remaining days’.

-Mr. Vivek wants to compute the estimated price of the onion for tomorrow based on an average of the last 10 days.
-He believes that there is a margin of 10% upwards trends because of rising in the price of fuel.
-Also, he believes that the prices of onion are fluctuating based on moving averages.
-The last 10 days prices of the onion per kg are 15, 17, 22, 25, 21, 23, 25, 22, 20, 22.
-Based on the given criteria you are required to compute the projected price of onion on day 11.
+Mr. Vivek wants to compute the estimated price of the onion for tomorrow based on an average of the last ten days.
+He believes there is a 10% upwards trend because of rising fuel prices.
+Also, he believes that the prices of onions fluctuate based on moving averages.
+The last ten days’ prices of the onion per kg are 15, 17, 22, 25, 21, 23, 25, 22, 20, and 22.
+Based on the criteria, you must compute the projected onion price on day 11.

-Use the following data for calculation of moving an average in excel
+Use the following data for the calculation of moving an average in Excel.

-Therefore, 7 days moving average in excel will be as follows,
+Therefore, 7 days of MA in Excel will be as follows:

-Therefore, the next 7 days moving average will be as follows,
+Therefore, the next 7 days of MA will be as follows:

 - = 22.14

-Similarly, we can calculate 7 days moving average as shown below
+Similarly, we can calculate 7 days MA as shown below.

 Estimated Price on Day 15

-This has been a guide to Moving Average Formula.
-Here we discuss the calculation of moving average in excel along with practical examples and downloadable excel template.
-You can learn more about financial analysis from the following articles –
+This article has been a guide to what is Moving Average.
+Here we explain the formula, types, examples, and their calculations with uses in detail.
+You can learn more about financial analysis from the following articles: –